-Category: COVID-19 Resources
+Category: HR Resources

 Further to an earlier post regarding Alberta and Quebec, here is the latest in a series of posts regarding government guidance setting out what businesses need to do to keep employees and customers safe.
-This post includes information on the regulatory guidance from Ontario and British Columbia.
+This post includes information on the regulatory guidance from British Columbia.

 As provinces across the country begin to permit businesses to re-open, many governments are publishing workplace guidance – highlighting what businesses need to do to keep employees and customers safe.
 Below is information on guidance from Alberta & Quebec.
 More posts to follow.

 The Ontario government announced that businesses may request a temporary change to a regulation or government policy, process or fee where it would facilitate their ability to respond to COVID-19.
 More »